withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### maxFails="30"
 Not all scraping modules support all platforms.
 This means that you can potentially start a scraping run with a module and a platform that is incompatible.
 This will hammer the servers for potentially hundreds of roms but provide 0 results for any of them.
-To avoid this Skyscraper has a builtin limit for initially allowed failed rom lookups.
+To avoid this Steamscraper has a builtin limit for initially allowed failed rom lookups.
 If this is reached it will quit.
 Setting this option allows you to set this limit yourself, but not above a maximum of 200.
 The default limit is 42.
 Don't change this unless you have a very good reason to do so.

 ###### Allowed in sections
 `[main]`